MrMacker/IOTA-IF-Certify/README.md

 # IOTA-IF-Certify
-IOTA-IF-Certify provides a tool to manage identities and credentials as holder and issuer and a tool to verify these credentials and their attributes as verifier.
+This project is a proof of concept of decentralized identity and verifiable credentials on IOTA decentralized ledger technology.
+It contains an abstraction layer to the IOTA Identity library, to more clearly indicate what steps are needed to create and verify decentralized identities and verifiable credentials.
+It also contains an example using this abstraction layer, showcasing a typical flow of a holder getting a credential from an issuer, and the verification of the credential by a verifier.

 # Usage
 1. Clone the repository: